 Agile project management has been developed as a more flexible and efficient way to manage a project by breaking it up into several phases.
 It involves constant collaboration between team members and project stakeholders, with continuous improvement the aim at every stage.
 Once the project begins – depending on its size and complexity – the team or teams cycle through a process of planning, executing, and evaluating, in which work in nearly all tasks depends on work conducted in other tasks.
 These are called dependencies.
 Managing project dependencies is vital for successful completion of the work.

 A dependency in a project is a task, event or situation that depends on the completion of a previous task or upon which a task is dependent.
 Often a dependency may be unavoidable.
 However, when left unmanaged, dependencies can disrupt the workflow and negatively impact the team’s productivity.
-Four common types of dependencies are shown in the image below:

 Current global dependency problem